Tropic Tango by DavidsTea

 $8.98 for 50g

-DavidsTea recommends steeping Forever Frosty in 95°C (200°F) water for 5+ minutes.
-I opted to follow the steeping instructions and I did an initial steep for 5 minutes.
+DavidsTea recommends steeping Tropic Tango in 95°C (200°F) water for 5+ minutes.
+I followed the recommended water temperature and did an initial steep of Tropic Tango for 7 minutes.

 A Second Cup?